leha-games/django-project-template/docs/installation.md

    `vagrant up`
 4. Make a provision of project:
    `ansible-playbook deployment/provision.yml -i deployment/hosts/development`
-5. Uncomment line in Vagrantfile:
+5. Uncomment this line in Vagrantfile to allow syncing a project directory:
    `config.vm.synced_folder ".", "/var/webapps/{{ project_name }}/code", owner: "{{ project_name }}", group: "{{ project_name }}"`
 6. Now you have to reload vagrant, to sync your project directory with virtual server:
    `vagrant reload`